regina-normal/regina/packaging/chroots/README-final-guestuser.txt

   bab@debian$ cp ~/.vimrc ~/.zprofile ~/.zshrc
               /srv/chroot/ubuntu/gutsy-amd64/home/bab

+- Edit the guest user's zsh prompt to make it clear when the user is inside the chroot.
+For example, in the prompt line "export PS1=...", replace "%M" (the machine name) with "%M_gutsy-i386" (or whatever).

 - A chrooted session can now be started using the inner-session script:

   bab@debian$ schroot -c gutsy ./inner-session